 Specialty Restaurants are specialty cuisines that are featured on specific days of the week in our dining halls.

 A La Carte locations offer a la carte items, such as pre-made sandwiches, snacks, and beverages.
-At A La Carte locations you pay for each item individually with Cafe Credits, Illini Cash, or a debit/credit card.
+At A La Carte locations you pay for each item individually with Dining Dollars, Illini Cash, or a debit/credit card.

 Read more about meal plans and how they work.